zechlau14/zechlau14.github.io/projects/heartbreaker.md

 ### Your Hoard
 As a dragon-blood, you hoard treasure just as much as gold.
 When your party come away with a valuable treasure, decide which of you will keep it.
 (You may need to negotiate and trade gold and treasure around to ensure fairness.)
 Whoever keeps the treasure writes it down on their sheet in this section, and they gain the its value in XP.

-### Your Prepared Spells and Skills
+### Your Prepared Spells and Dooms
-Your character may learn spells, martial skills and magical languages.
+Your character may bond to a number of spells equal to their level.
 Record them here.
+If they encounter any Arcane Dooms, record them here too.

+### Your Martial Skills
+When you make a successful combat maneuver, you may write it down as a skill, to a maximum of four skills.

 ## Level 0 Character Creation